Patient education: Constipation in infants and children (Beyond the Basics)

 Toilet training — Children are at risk for constipation during toilet training for several reasons.
-(See "Patient information: Toilet training (Beyond the Basics)".)
+(See "Patient education: Toilet training (Beyond the Basics)".)

 If your child is withholding during the toilet training process, stop toilet training temporarily.
 Encourage your child to sit on the toilet as soon as they feel the urge to have a bowel movement and give positive reinforcement (a hug, kiss, or words of encouragement) for recognizing the urge and sitting, whether or not the child is successful.